yvnyli/steam-game-critic-score/Guide_for_evaluators.md

     * The dataset is `data/steam_game_dataset.parquet`
     * All the 4 notebooks in `notebooks/` can be run.
 The running time is stated at the top of each file.
 * Model deployment
-    * The model is deployed to the cloud.
-You can test it [here](https://steam-game-critic-score-1023320639620.us-east1.run.app/).
+    * Model is deployed with FastAPI.
+See `app/main.py`.
 * Dependency and enviroment management
     * See `README.md` for instructions to activate the environment.
 * Containerization